kmartinez-cybersec/Honeypot-Attack-Mapping-Project/README.md

 Moving on to the next step of the project, creating the log analytics workspace.
 The log analytics workspace ingests logs from the Honeypot VM.
 There are no settings that necessarily need to be changed here, so we can simply name the workspace resource and move on to the Security Center.

-I'll then add the Azure Security resource, which we can use to store raw data from Windows security events in our resource group, specifically from the Honeypot VM.
+I'll then add the Azure Security resource, which we can use to store raw data from Windows Security Events on our VM

 ![image](https://github.com/user-attachments/assets/236f7f62-7996-4784-8337-1d76464e2c50)

-With that, we've created the resources needed and can move on to configuring them.
+We've now created the resources needed and can move on to configuring them.

 <h3>Adding the SIEM to Our Workspace</h3>